kkilobyte/ditch-cros/unenroll.md

 # How?
 ## ChromeOS v101 and below - Crosh Root Escalation
+Pretty cool universal USB-less unenrollment exploit that requires you to have a Chromebook that hasn't been touched in years.
+It exploits a bash shell and root escalation method in Crosh that has been long patched, but still very neat and very easy.

 1. Login to your Chromebook.
 2. Open Crosh with `ctrl+alt+t`.
 If it says `crosh is blocked`, use SH1mmer.
 3. Paste the following in: